-Note: Part A home health episode is defined as a home health claim with a claim value code of "62."
-Part B home health episode is defined as a home health claim without a claim value code of "62."
+Note: Part A home health episodes are defined as home health claims with a claim value code of "62."
+Part B home health episodes are defined as home health claims without a claim value code of "62."

 Chart 4.6: Number of Home Health Visits per Episode by Part A, Part B, and all Claims, 2021